benjaminwillett/docker/pythonapp.md

 -q prints only the container ID’s-a prints all containers passing all container IDs to xargs, docker rm deletes all containers

+#### Deleting Docker Images

+##### Delete a Single Image

-Deleting Docker ImagesDelete a Single ImageRetrieve the Image ID using docker images (The Image IDs should be in the third column.)
+Retrieve the Image ID using docker images (The Image IDs should be in the third column.)

 Run docker rmi <image_id>For example:

 `$ docker rmi 60959f29de3a`

-Delete All Untagged ImagesThis requires a little bit of Linux magic (like deleting all containers above).
+##### Delete All Untagged Images

+This requires a little bit of Linux magic (like deleting all containers above).
 Docker marks images without tags with "<none>" so we need to process only those images.
 Run the following command from your terminal (the awk programming language gives you text manipulation tools):

 `docker rmi $(docker images | grep "<none>" | awk '{print $3}')`

-Delete All Images
+#### Delete All Images

 To delete all of your images, you can simplify the command above:

 `docker rmi $(docker images | awk '{print $3}')`

-Delete Docker Containers
+#### Delete Docker Containers

 Usage:CommandDeletesallAll containers${id}The container corresponding to the container ID you passDelete Docker ImagesUsage:CommandDeletesallAll imagesuntaggedImages tagged with “" (untagged images)${id}The image corresponding to the Image ID you pass